trustshare/ios-integration-example/README.md

 From here, we can use a `JSONDecoder` to decode the json messages and pass them into structs.

 ### Closing the webview
-When the webview is close, a handler will be called to let the iOS app know.
+When the webview is closed, a handler will be called to let the iOS app know.
 If the checkout has been successful, there will be a `project_id` and a `checkout_id` in the message.

 ## Help and support